caseyg/awesome/TOPICS.md

 *   [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent) - The agent that grows with you

-*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - The memory for your AI Agents in 6 lines of code
+*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - The brain that gives your AI Agents memory in 6 lines of code

+*   [ndom91/open-plan-annotator](https://github.com/ndom91/open-plan-annotator) - Local-first agent plan annotator

 *   [charmbracelet/crush](https://github.com/charmbracelet/crush) - Glamourous agentic coding for all 💘